DesyncTheThird/corne-keymap/readme.md

 ### Edit
 ![Edit](images/edit.png?raw=true)
 Navigation/editing keys on left hand and paired delimiters and common symbol combinations on right hand.
+I prefer the navigation cluster on the left hand to allow usage with the mouse.

 Many common strings are inward rolls on right hand, e.g.; `[]`, `()`, `{}`, `^{}`, `_{}`, `!()`, `?()`; right hand also duplicated on Symbol and Program layers.

-The `Select` macro selects the current word; pressing it again will delete the selection.
-Holding `LCTL` for the second press cuts (`Ctrl`+`X`) the selection instead.

 The two directional `Select` macros select in the indicated directions from the current cursor position.
 Pressing/holding the keys will extend the selection one word at a time; activating the opposite macro will retract the selection instead.

+The `Select` macro selects the current word; pressing it again will cut (`Ctrl`+`X`) the selection.
+Pressing it after one of the two other directional `Select` macros will also immediately cut the selection.

+After cutting with `Select`, the `Enter` key on this layer will act as paste (`Ctrl`+`V`), resetting after the first use, or if the `Edit` layer is disabled.
+(Note that the bottow row of the [Control Overlay](#control-overlay) will still work on this layer.)

+The right thumb keys also have additional layering actions:
 - Activating both `Edit` and `Program` layers will also activate the [Edit Overlay](#edit-overlay), containing macros useful for editing.
 - Activating both `Edit` and `Symbol` layers will replace the right hand with a copy of the `Data` layer.
 While this layer is active, the `LCTL` modifier is also held for all the keys on the left hand; `LSFT` is held for the `Home` and `End` keys.
 These are both implemented via the tri-layer feature, so the layer keys may be released in any order without issue.